Why We Work with Big Business and the Meat, Egg and Dairy Industry

 Our vision is a world where everyone chooses delicious and healthy food that is good for all humans, animals, and our planet.
-This vision is something we are very passionate about, but that we know is a huge undertaking that we cannot achieve by ourselves.
+This vision is something we are very passionate about, but we know this is a huge undertaking that we cannot achieve by ourselves.
 In order to create significant change in the food system we work with international decision-making bodies, governments, NGOs, food producers, retailers, investors, the media, the general public, and a range of other stakeholders.

-One of our guiding principles is to “Influence the Influencer”, and as our focus is on transforming the food system, it is vital that we work with those people and organisations that are most able (and open to) influencing the food industry inline with our mission.
+One of our guiding principles is to “Influence the Influencer”, and as our focus is on transforming the food system, it is vital that we work with those people and organisations that are most able (and open to) influencing the food industry in line with our mission.

-After assessing the influence of each stakeholder group, and the likelihood that they would be willing to partner with us, or simply adopt changes that we advocate for, we believe that it is vital that we work with some of the largest multinational food producers, including companies in the meat, egg and dairy industries.
-These companies have immense influence on the global and local food system, and they are generally open to working on healthier, more sustainable and ethical food choices.
+After assessing the influence of each stakeholder group, and the likelihood that they would be willing to partner with us, or simply adopt changes that we advocate for, we believe that it is vital that we work with some of the largest multinational food producers, including companies in the meat, egg, and dairy industries.
+These companies have an immense influence on the global and local food system, and they are generally open to working on healthier, more sustainable and ethical food choices.

-Although we recognize that many of these organisations produce products that are not plant-based, and many have other issues that make them far from perfect, our focus is on creating change and moving towards a better world – not to judge people or companies or expect perfect products.
+Although we recognize that many of these organisations produce products that are not plant-based, and many have other issues that make them far from perfect, our focus is on creating change and moving towards a better world – not judging people or companies or expecting perfect products.
 We love working with progressive plant-based and vegan companies, and we will never stop working with them.
 We simply acknowledge the fact that we will achieve our vision significantly faster if we also work with the companies that we believe can improve and become an ally in the movement towards more plant-based diets.

 There is a lot of nuance in this discussion, and covering all facets in one blog post would be difficult.
-Luckily a lot has already been written on the topic; please see below some of the related topics with links to resources.
+Luckily a lot has already been written on the topic.
+Please see below some of the related topics with links to resources.

 - Veganuary: Unilever, McDonalds & KFC are not the Enemy